LLschuster/GameOfThronesHouses/README.md

 React app powered by the API from ice and fire

-List the houses of the seven kingdoms.
+List the houses of the seven kingdoms.<br>
 When clicking one of them, a detail page is showed.